-Congratulations on purchasing Parallels Desktop 12 for Mac.
 You no longer have to choose between the Mac and the PC.
-Parallels Desktop lets you use Windows side-by-side with OS X on your Mac.
+Parallels Desktop lets you use Windows side-by-side with macOS on your Mac.

-Use this guide to quickly set up and start using Parallels Desktop.
+Use this guide to quickly set up and start using Parallels Desktop 13 for Mac.

-What You Can Do 10
+What You Can Do 9

-Set Up Your Mac to Use Windows Programs 10
+Set Up Your Mac to Use Windows Applications 10

 Other Operating Systems 10